Arseniiiii-ai/dynamic-price-optimization-rl/README.md

 ## 📈 Future Roadmap

-The project is currently in its **MVP (Phase 1)**.
+The project is currently in its **Phase 2 (DQN Implementation)**.
 I am actively working on the following milestones to transition it from a laboratory experiment to a production-grade pricing engine:

 ### 🟢 Phase 1: Foundation (Completed)
 - [x] Integration of historical e-commerce datasets.